-- Solomon Islands is at War - A state of public emergency is in force as declared and approved under section 16 of the Constitution - A disaster as declared under section 12 of the National Disaster Act
+- A state of public emergency is in force as declared and approved under section 16 of the Constitution - A disaster as declared under section 12 of the National Disaster Act

-Hereinafter the collection of Ministerial and Permanent Secretary Instructions described in the Act as 'Financial Instructions and Stores Instructions' will be simply referred to as the 'Financial Instructions' (FIs).
+Hereinafter the collection of Ministerial and Permanent Secretary Instructions described in the PFMA will be simply referred to as the 'Financial Instructions' (FIs).
 Ministerial Financial Instructions numbering are preceded with an 'M' and the number of the Chapter; e.g. M2; and Permanent Secretary Instructions numbering are preceded with a 'P' and the number of the Chapter; e.g. P2.